failmap/server/README.md

     http://faalserver.faalkaart.test

-## Remote workers
+## Remote workers (scanners)

+It is possible to enable connections from remote workers (scanners) to allow scan tasks to be distributed to these workers for higher throughput and concurrency.
+To enable this set the configuration paramater `apps::failmap::broker::enable_remote` to true.

+Remote worker connections are secured by TLS and require a valid client certificate for authentication.
+Currently the (letsencrypt) server certificate from the frontend (faalkaart.nl) is reused for TLS and the same CA is used for validating remote workers as for Admin and Monitoring.

+Remote workers should always run in trusted environments.
+As workers can be configured to receive any task even the ones they are not qualified for.

 Requirements:

-- Running Docker daemon
+- Running Docker daemon (eg: Docker for Mac)
-- PKCS12 client certificate
+- PKCS12 client certificate (a .p12 file that is also used for Admin authentication)

 Use the following command to run a remote worker for a Failmap instance: